 - Original Macbooks – chassis with externally accessible battery (June 2014)

-- Unibody Macbooks – chassis with internal battery – After installation of desktops in Bowes and Kearney and any other WWP classroom that does not have a desktop in the district.
-(Tentative for 2016)
+- Unibody Macbooks (White) – chassis with internal battery – After installation of desktops in Bowes and Kearney (December 2016)

 Hardware Devices that will no longer be supported

 - Inkjet printers-except drafting plotters (already in effect)

 - CRT monitors (already in effect)

 - HP printers models 4x, 5x, 4050, 4100 (October 2014) (ie. anything older than the majority of students in the district) – due to driver issues with new computer and server OS’s